e-sites/Jsend/README.md

 Please note that, to maintain 'chainability', you'll need to return the `this` context at the end of your function.

 ## PHP entrypoint
 In our repo we have included a single entrypoint named `xhr.php`, all communication will go through this file.
 Inside this file we just use a couple classes to handle the different scenario's.
 Now, it doesn't really matter how simple (or complex) this code is.
-As long as you return valid JSON (i.e. compliant with the Jsend spec), you're good to go.
+As long as you return valid JSON (i.e. compliant with the JSend spec), you're good to go.

 ## Roadmap
 * more unit tests